yunashin/computer-science-docs/static/md/Happiness.md

 - I get mad when people don't **believe or respect me or my loved ones**.

 - Just because I attended Columbia like my dad, does not mean that's why I got in.
 I know plenty of people who have alumni parents who did not get in. **We are not rich and have never donated to Columbia** - my family is privileged to be a part of the upper middle class and **I've received a little over $60,000/year in financial aid and am still working on paying off my student loans**.
-    - I believe that **all schools should teach the same things** so that there's no longer a stigma about "how good or smart" people can be.
+    - I believe that **all schools should teach the same things** so that there's no longer a need to compare "how good or smart" people can be.

 - **I'm privileged for being able to travel a lot and meet many diverse people** because my friends are really good at finding the cheapest flights, and my parents didn't want to prevent me from seeing the world despite the financial burden it was for them.